-1.3 Contracts and communication
+1.4 Contracts and communication

-The network code shall define the standardised content of transmission capacity contracts and of general terms and conditions for capacity allocation and capacity services.
+The network code(s) shall define the standardised content of transmission capacity contracts and of general terms and conditions for capacity allocation and capacity services.

-The network code shall define standard communication procedures that are applied by transmission system operators to exchange information with network users.
+The network code(s) shall define standard communication procedures that are applied by Transmission System Operators to exchange information with network users.
 Coordinated information systems and compatible electronic on-line communications shall be utilised particularly for capacity booking and transfers of capacity rights between network users.

-1.4 Cooperation
+1.5 Cooperation

-The network code shall set out that transmission system operators cooperate with adjacent transmission system operators and shall specify the procedures to:
+The network code(s) shall set out that Transmission System Operators cooperate with adjacent Transmission System Operators and shall specify the procedures to:

-- Harmonise, coordinate and bundle capacity services, establish virtual interconnection points and set up common capacity allocation procedures, including their timing; - Coordinate their maintenance affecting interconnection points subject to this framework guideline in order to optimise network access.
+- harmonise, coordinate and bundle capacity services, establish virtual interconnection points and set up common capacity allocation procedures, including their timing; - coordinate their maintenance operations affecting interconnection points subject to these Framework Guidelines in order to optimise network access.

-The network code shall define a timetable to implement common communication procedures between transmission system operators which are necessary to comply with the requirements of the network code.
-The network code shall set out how transmission system operators cooperate with regard to capacity calculation and maximisation.
+The network code(s) shall define a timetable to implement common communication procedures between Transmission System Operators which are necessary to comply with the requirements of the network code(s).
+The network code(s) shall set out how Transmission System Operators cooperate with regard to capacity calculation and maximisation.

-In order to maximise available capacity, the network code shall set out how adjacent transmission system operators exchange information when planning day-to-day network operation, including forecast entry and exit flows as well as the availability of network components and steering decisions for the technical use of physical interconnection points including those which are combined to virtual interconnection points.
+In order to maximise available capacity, the network code(s) shall set out how adjacent Transmission System Operators exchange information when planning day-to-day network operation, including forecast entry and exit flows as well as the availability of network components and steering decisions for the technical use of physical interconnection points including those which are combined to virtual interconnection points.
 They shall also exchange information on potential congestions on their respective networks and on the use of congestion management procedures.

-1.5 Stakeholders' involvement
+1.6 Stakeholders' involvement

-Stakeholder consultations shall be made to consider markets' needs and conditions before decisions are made.
-Where detailed decisions have to be taken the network code shall set out that stakeholder consultations are undertaken before decisions are made on, at least, the following elements:
+The network code(s) shall provide that stakeholders are consulted so that the market's needs and conditions are considered before decisions are made.
+Where detailed decisions have to be taken the network code(s) shall set out that stakeholder consultations are undertaken before decisions are made with regard, at least, to the following elements:

-- Breakdown of capacity services and the percentage of available capacity to be set aside for firm short term services in accordance with 2.3. - The detailed design of the capacity allocation methodology used at each interconnection point in accordance with 3.
+- breakdown of capacity services and the percentage of available capacity to be set aside for firm short term services in accordance with paragraph 2.3; - any detailed aspect of the capacity allocation methodology used at each interconnection point which is not precisely defined in the harmonised design of the standard allocation mechanism pursuant to section 3.
+Nothing in this bullet point shall be construed to imply that the design of the standard allocation mechanism to be included in the network code(s) shall leave aspects undefined or open to further elaboration at the national or regional level.